smadi0x86/CSC-RedOps/Start/0x3-Tools/InformationGathering/README.md

 ```

 ```
-We will start with understanding how sockets work and building them using C-language, I hope you are all familiar with it.
+We will start with understanding how sockets work and building them using C-language, I hope you are all familiar with c.
 ```
 - ***Sockets are usually made for server and user (client) interactions.***
 - ***We will code our own server and client.***